Satō–Kishi–Abe family: Eisaku Satō

 Satō also served in the cabinets of Kishi's successor as prime minister, Hayato Ikeda.
 From July 1961 to July 1962, Satō was Minister of International Trade and Industry.
-From July 1963 to June 1964 he was concurrently head of the Hokkaidō Development Agency and of the Science and Technology Agency.
+From July 1963 to June 1964, he was concurrently head of the Hokkaidō Development Agency and of the Science and Technology Agency.
 In 1964 he succeeded Hayato Ikeda as prime minister, becoming the first prime minister to have been born in the 20th century and the second prime minister to come from his family.

 As prime minister, Satō presided over a period of rapid economic growth.
-He would go on to serve the longest stint of any prime minister up until that time, and by the late 1960s he appeared to have single-handed control over the entire Japanese government.
+He would go on to serve the longest stint of any prime minister up until that time, and by the late 1960s, he appeared to have single-handed control over the entire Japanese government.
 He was a popular prime minister due to the growing economy; his foreign policy, which was a balancing act between the interests of the United States and China, was more tenuous.
-Student political radicalization led to numerous protests against Satō's support of the United States–Japan Security Treaty, and Japanese tacit support for American military operations in Vietnam.
+Student political radicalization led to numerous protests against Satō's support of the United States–Japan Security Treaty and Japanese tacit support for American military operations in Vietnam.
 This opposition peaked with the 1968–1969 Japanese university protests, which eventually forced Satō to close the prestigious University of Tokyo for a year in 1969.

 Satō arranged for the formal return of Okinawa (Ryukyu Islands; occupied by the United States since the end of the Second World War) to Japanese control.
 He brought Japan into the Nuclear Non-Proliferation Treaty, for which he received the Nobel Peace Prize as a co-recipient in 1974.
 After three terms as prime minister, Satō decided not to run for a fourth.
-His heir apparent, Takeo Fukuda, won the Sato faction's support in the subsequent Diet elections, but the more popular MITI minister, Kakuei Tanaka, won the vote, ending the Satō faction's dominance.
+His heir apparent, Takeo Fukuda, won the Satō faction's support in the subsequent Diet elections, but the more popular MITI minister, Kakuei Tanaka, won the vote, ending the Satō faction's dominance.